-From the heartburn connection to the baby’s hair to monkey face babies, we have listed and debunked the most popular ones for you to read.
+From the heartburn connection to the baby’s hair to monkey face babies, we have listed the most popular ones for you to read.
 Lets get some pregnancy myths debunked and thrown out of the nursery window!

 Let’s break this baseless myth.
 If you look at early pregnancy facts, after 10 weeks of conception, the fetus starts to recognize your touch and gives a response to the same.
 Touch is, in fact, the first medium or mode through which you can connect with your child.
 So, it’s safe to say that caressing your belly doesn’t harm your little one but in fact bonds you with him even closer.

 Now this one is real mind boggling and beyond imaginary.
 But some cultures believe that, during pregnancy, you should not see ugly looking animals or else your baby will look like one.

-Baby news flash, No baby is ever ugly, period!
+Baby news flash, no baby is ever ugly, period!
 And, even if you see some exotic and never seen before animals or creatures your baby will not be a replica of the same.
 Your baby will be a happy mixture of you and your partner.
 Assuming some babies as ugly from the womb is not on the list of pregnancy fun facts.

 Science obviously rubbish such rumors and myths about the connection of eclipse and pregnancy.
 Think a little, something which is happening beyond stars and skies is hardly going to affect you sitting on a sofa.
 We say, if an eclipse is coming, its better you rest those swollen feet up the table and enjoy a good movie instead.

 While some self-proclaimed belly experts are known to give the tummy forecast based on what is called “prediction through eyeballing the tummy size”.
 If you are developing a higher tummy that means you are carrying a boy and a girl is on the way if your belly is going low and wide.
 Ok, we agree it would be much simpler to decorate the blue or pink nursery beforehand based on this expert forecast, but in reality, it holds no such fact and is one of the many misconceptions about pregnancy.

 The truth is, as your pregnancy progresses the belly muscles stretches and gives a higher or lower appearance based on your height and frame.
 So if you are a tall, athletic woman, your tummy will appear higher and less protruding.
 And for the petite, small frame would- be-mamas a wider, lower belly will be shaped.
 So, No, the shape of your baby bump doesn’t tell you if it’s a boy or girl but definitely tells a lot about would be mommy’s health and frame.